sigsum/sigsum/design.md

 verify that this tree is fresh and append-only before cosigning it to achieve a distributed form of trust.
 A tree leaf contains three fields:
 - **checksum**: a cryptographic hash that commits to some data.
-- **signature**: a digital signature that is computed by a signer for the selected shard hint and checksum.
+- **signature**: a digital signature on that checksum, computed by a signer.
 - **key_hash**: a cryptographic hash of the signer's public key that can be used to verify the signature.